golang/dep/README.md

 $ go get -u github.com/golang/dep/cmd/dep
 ```

-Typical usage on a new repo might be
+Typical usage - either on a new project or converting an existing one - is

 ```sh
 $ dep init
 $ dep ensure -update
 ```

+If your project was already using a `vendor/` directory, it was backed up to `_vendor-TIMESTAMP/`.

 To update a dependency to a new version, you might run